MiscellaneousStuff/tlol-py/README.md

 [TLoL Scraper](https://github.com/MiscellaneousStuff/tlol-scraper)
 repo and download the most recent release.

+This module now includes a trained model which can play Jinx!

 ## About

 Disclaimer: This project is not affiliated with Riot Games in any way.